AdnanBabakan/Easyform/README.md

 ```html
 <script src="[Path TO FILE]/easyform.min.js"></script>
 ```
-Or you can use CDN for using this plugin.
+Or you can use CDN for including this plugin.

 There are two version of CDN hosted file.